BD ACCURI NEWS

-Easy to use, simple to maintain and affordable, the BD Accuri C6 Plus personal flow cytometer is equipped with a blue laser, a red laser, two light scatter detectors and four fluorescence detectors.
+Easy to use, simple to maintain and affordable, the BD Accuri C6 Plus personal flow cytometer is equipped with a blue laser, a red laser, two light-scatter detectors and four fluorescence detectors.
 A compact and transportable design, fixed laser alignment, pre-optimized detector settings and automated instrument QC result in a system that is simple to use.
-For walkaway convenience, the optional BD CSampler Plus accessory offers automated sampling from 24-tube racks or multiwell plates.

 Tips & Tricks

-This section highlights interesting recent research articles using BD Accuri flow cytometers.
+This section highlights interesting recent articles that describe research using BD Accuri flow cytometers.